 |Needs reinking more often||Stains your finger|

-The battle between pigment ink vs. dye ink isn’t over.
+The battle between pigment vs dye ink isn’t over.
 Even the best card makers out there will tell you to test different inks and find the one that suits your style and needs.
-Finding the best ink for stamping is still a personal preference.
+Finding the best ink for stamping on paper is still a personal preference.
 While dye based inks are more preferred and recommended by card makers and stampers, you can always mix and match other types of ink depending on your project.
 At the end of the day, both of these inks are useful in a variety of paper crafting techniques and DIY projects.

 Here are other types of ink that are commonly used in various types of craft: